liuy379/Data512/data-512-a2/README.md

 ## Questions
-#### 1. "What biases did you expect to find in the data (before you started working with it), and why?"
+#### "What biases did you expect to find in the data (before you started working with it), and why?"
+The number of Wikipedia politician articles at certain time point is determined by many different factors such as population, economics and political events.
+So when I saw the focus of this analysis is on some ratio metrics, I expected there to be biases in the result.

-#### 2. "What (potential) sources of bias did you discover in the course of your data processing and analysis?"
+#### "What (potential) sources of bias did you discover in the course of your data processing and analysis?"

-#### 3. "What might your results suggest about (English) Wikipedia as a data source?"

-#### 4. "What might your results suggest about the internet and global society in general?"

-#### 5. "Can you think of a realistic data science research situation where using these data (to train a model, perform a hypothesis-driven research, or make business decisions) might create biased or misleading results, due to the inherent gaps and limitations of the data?"
+Population is a large factor causing biases in the analysis.
+Biases in analysis also occur because of lack of other important attributes. (ex. educated population, GDP)

-#### 6. "Can you think of a realistic data science research situation where using these data (to train a model, perform a hypothesis-driven research, or make business decisions) might still be appropriate and useful, despite its inherent limitations and biases?"
+#### "Can you think of a realistic data science research situation where using these data (to train a model, perform a hypothesis-driven research, or make business decisions) might still be appropriate and useful, despite its inherent limitations and biases?"
+Conducting statistical test such as t-test on the difference between countries' raitos of high quality politician articles to total articles can be valid and informative.
+However, not all countries are suitable to be used in the test as some of the sample sizes (number of total articles) are quite small.

-#### 7. "How might a researcher supplement or transform this dataset to potentially correct for the limitations/biases you observed?"
+#### "How might a researcher supplement or transform this dataset to potentially correct for the limitations/biases you observed?"
+Gathering more data is the first choice.
+More attributes such as educated population, economics and political events can provide more perspectives about the data so that biases can be better understood and handled.